ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 STOP
 ```

-This will result in SWAN running for four of the nine days that ADCIRC runs for, leading to faster simulations.
+This will result in SWAN running for four of the nine days that ADCIRC runs for, leading to faster wall clock run times of simulations.

 ---